-The SEL Coordinator will be in charge of managing all SEL rotations and assignments within the Carilion Clinic system, while the Assistant Director will be in charge of managing all SEL rotations and assignments affiliated with Virginia Tech or outside the Carilion Clinic system.
+The Carilion SEL Coordinator will be in charge of managing all SEL rotations and assignments within the Carilion Clinic system, while the MSND Assistant Director will be in charge of managing all SEL rotations and assignments affiliated with Virginia Tech or community-based sites not affiliated with Carilion Clinic.
 The assigned instructor for a given SEL rotation evaluates SEL assignments that are NOT completed directly for the SEL facility (e.g., reflections, time logs, book review, final written reports).
 Major projects and assignments will be assessed on a 9-point scale to demonstrate achievement of specifically outlined ACEND competencies.
 Smaller, formative activities may be assessed on a "complete" or "competent" versus "incomplete" or "Incompetent" basis, with assignments marked as "incompetent" requiring revision until competency is demonstrated.
 Any summative assignment or assessment below "competent" will require modifications to bring it to the competent level.